GreasyPizzaToppings/webp-buster/README.md

 ##  Usage
 `python webp-buster.py [-h] [-f DIR] [paths ...]`

-WebP to PNG Converter - Monitors directories and automatically converts WebP files to PNG format
+WebP Buster - Monitors directories and automatically converts WebP files to (by default) PNG format

 positional arguments:
 - `paths`              Paths to monitor for new WebP files (if none specified,